 Waldorf measures course credits for both online and residential courses on a semester hour basis.
-Course credit for online programs is measured according to semester hour equivalence for an 8-week term format.
+Course credit for online programs is measured according to semester hour equivalence for a term format.
 Therefore, a 3-credit online course is equivalent to 3 semester hours.

-Waldorf offers its online programs in an accelerated 8-week term format.
+Waldorf offers its online programs in a term format.
 The Term Enrollment System allows adult students the ability to fit their courses around their schedule.
 The Term Academic Calendar provides the term start dates, end dates, and registration periods.